The Ultimate Guide for Building Strength & Muscle! πŸ’ͺ

 • Carbohydrates: Provide the energy needed for high-intensity workouts.
 Consume 2-3 grams per pound of body weight (or 4-6 grams per kilogram).
 Prioritize complex carbs like oats, rice, quinoa, fruits, and vegetables.

 • Fats: Essential for hormone production and overall health.
 Aim for 0.3-0.4 grams per pound of body weight (or 0.6-0.8 grams per kilogram).
-Include sources like avocados, nuts, olive oil, and fatty fish.
+Include sources like avocados, nuts, olive oil, and eggs and milk.

 B. Caloric Surplus vs. Deficit